qi-wang-uc/ez-mc/README.md

 Quick and easy Monte Carlo simulations

 ### Metropolis Criterion Monte Carlo
-The acceptance criterion are determined with Metropolis Criterion:
+The acceptance criterion are determined with Metropolis Criterion[1]:

 <img src="demo/eqn/eqn1.png"/>

-The step size (`nsize`) will be updated adaptively (controlled by `fsize` and `idacc`) if not specified according to ref[1]:
+The step size (`nsize`) will be updated adaptively (controlled by `fsize` and `idacc`) if not specified according to ref[2]:

 <img src="demo/eqn/eqn2.png"/>

 *Notes*:
 1. This program is heuristic - it only gives an easy demonstration with Monte Carlo simulation and might be adapted for interaction energy parameterization.
-2. Pair-wise interaction[2] were used for energy calculation, which might not be ideal for current application[3].
+2. Pair-wise interaction[3] were used for energy calculation, which might not be ideal for current application[4].

 ### Usage and example
 1. Build the program with `make` command in the root directory.